Mark Nawaqanitawase: 2025

 During round eleven, Nawaqanitawase scored two tries during the Roosters' loss to Canterbury.
 His second try in the 67th minute was labelled the 'try of the decade', as he was going into touch but he hopped and kicked the ball before he went over the sideline and regathered it to score.

 In round 16, Nawaqanitawase scored two tries in the Roosters' 42-8 victory over North Queensland.

 In round 23, he scored a hat-trick in the Sydney Roosters 64-12 victory over the Dolphins.
 In Round 26, he scored four tries in a 40-10 victory over the Melbourne Storm.
 The following week, he scored another hat-trick in the club's 36-6 victory over arch-rivals South Sydney.

+2026

+In June, Nawaqanitawase was called into the New South Wales State of Origin squad for Game Two in the 2026 State of Origin series.
+He scored two tries as New South Wales were defeated by Queensland 44-24.

+In round 22 of the 2026 NRL season, he scored a hat-trick as the Sydney Roosters defeated North Queensland 82-12 which was the first time any first grade side had posted 80 points in a match since Eastern Suburbs achieved this feat in 1935 against Canterbury.

-International
+International rugby league

-Mark made his debut for the Australian Kangaroos against England at Wembley Stadium in the first 2025 Rugby League Ashes game on 25 October 2025.
+Nawaqanitawase made his debut for the Australian Kangaroos against England at Wembley Stadium in the first 2025 Rugby League Ashes game on 25 October 2025.
 Australia would win 26-6.
 By debuting, he became the 49th dual-code rugby international for Australia.